Me-TV/Me-TV/README.md

 ## Setting up for watching DVB

-It is assumed people are using GStreamer 1.10.2 or later.
-It is best if you have the DVBv5 tools installed, in particular dvbv5-scan.
-However, unlike the GStreamer version, this is not a requirement, just a "good to have".
+It is assumed you have GTK+3 3.10.0 or later and GStreamer 1.12.0 or later installed.
+It is also assumed you have the executable dvbv5-scan installed, but this is not totally necessary as there are workarounds.

-Before being able to watch a TV channel using Me TV you must have a channels file for the transmitter you are getting DVB signal from.
-This channels file is ~/.config/gstreamer-1.0/dvb-channels.conf.
+Before being able to watch a television channel using Me TV you must have a channels file for the transmitter you are getting DVB signal from.
+This channels file is $HOME/.config/gstreamer-1.0/dvb-channels.conf.

-A way of creating this file from a running Me TV using the menu system is under construction, currently it requires dvbv5-scan and does work – albeit it a little "alpha product quality".
+A way of creating this file from a running Me TV is available using the menu on the application window, currently it requires dvbv5-scan.

 To have the channels file available before executing Me TV you can run dvbv5-scan manually.
 For example:

     dvbv5-scan --output=~/.config/gstreamer-1.0/dvb-channels.conf /usr/share/dvb/dvb-t/uk-CrystalPalace

-on a Linux system will do the right thing of you live in the Crystal Palace transmitter region in the UK.
+on a Debian system (Fedora puts the transmitter files in a different place) will do the right thing of you live in the Crystal Palace transmitter region in the UK.
 I suspect people will want to scan on their local transmitter, in this case you should replace the uk-CrystalPalace with the name appropriate for the location you are when you run Me TV.

 If you do not have dvb5-scan installed then best advice is to install it, preferably using the Linux distribution package management.
 If that is not possible then dvbscan or w_scan can be used to create the